IIIF/cookbook-recipes/recipe/0326-annotating-image-layer/index.md

 None known.

 ## Example
 The example is based on the recipe [Multiple Choice of Images in a Single View (Canvas)][0033].
 In this case, we want to annotate the skulls on the floor that are visible only on the X-ray image.
-We create an Annotation pPage with an Annotation.
+We create an Annotation Page with an Annotation.
 We want to tag only a portion of the image and thus the `motivation` of the Annotation must be `tagging`.
 The `body` of the Annotation must be a `TextualBody` — with a format of `text/plain` — that contains the text of our Annotation.
 The `target` of the Annotation will be the `id` of the image followed by the fragment containing the coordinates of the region of interest `#xywh=810,900,260,30`.

 Credit: John Dee performing an experiment before Queen Elizabeth I. Oil painting by Henry Gillard Glindoni.
 Credit: Wellcome Collection.
 Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)